 GLOBAL MARKETS-Gold, U.S. stocks bounce after rout but oil falters

-* Gold bounces after hitting weakest in over two years
+* Gold bounces after hitting weakest in over 2 years

-* Wall Street climbs but European stocks are weaker
+* Wall Street opens higher, though European stocks weaker

-* Brent crude falls below $100 a barrel
+* Brent crude falls back below $100 a barrel

 By Leah Schnurr